From Russia With Love | 1963

-Budgets were still pretty tight for the second Bond movie, with most of the location filming around Istanbul, Turkey.
+007 hadn't become the worldwide phenomenon he is today with the second Bond movie, and the budget was still pretty tight, with most of the location filming around Istanbul, Turkey.

 The bookend Venice scenes were filmed by a Second Unit (the closing shots, of Bond and Tatiana Romanova (Daniela Bianchi) sailing under the Bridge of Sighs is clearly rear projection).

-‘Spectre Island’, where agents are trained (a sequence inspired by the gladiator school scenes in Stanley Kubrick’s Spartacus) and a fake Bond is garotted during the opening teaser, is no more exotic than the grounds of Pinewood Studios, with the studio’s main administration building standing in for SPECTRE headquarters.
+‘Spectre Island’, where agents are trained (a sequence apparently inspired by the gladiator school scenes in Stanley Kubrick’s Spartacus) and a fake Bond is garotted during the opening teaser, is no more exotic than the grounds of Pinewood Studios, Iver Heath in Buckinghamshire, with Heatherden Hall, the studio’s main administration building, standing in for SPECTRE headquarters.

 The covered market to which he’s driven to meet Ali Kerim Bey (Pedro Armendáriz - the Mexican actor, cast in less sensitive times as an all-purpose ‘foreigner’) is Istanbul’s Kapali Çarsi – the Grand Bazaar – one of the largest in the world, and still bustling.
 The Zeytinburnu-Kabatas tram runs from from Sultanahmet to the Kapali Çarsi (getting off at the Çarsikapi stop).